Aveling and Porter: Steam Sappers

 Prior to 1868 the Royal Engineers had been experimenting with steam traction.
 Early examples had used modified railway locomotives mounted on a variety of wheels to traverse soft land.
 The locomotives were far too heavy to be effective, on one occasion breaking through the road near the Royal Arsenal at Woolwich into cellars below.
 With the development of the relatively lightweight traction engine specifically for road use, the Royal Engineers turned their attention to them.

-The first Steam Sapper was ordered from Aveling & Porter in 1868.
+The first Steam Sapper was ordered from Aveling and Porter in 1868.
 Steam sapper number 1 was required to operate a 36 inch circular saw, grindstone, lathe and joiner as well as drawing 5 tons up a 1 in 12 slope.
 It performed this, but was more than a quarter of a ton over the specified maximum weight of five tons.
 The heaviest field gun in use at that time was the 64 pdr Armstrong breech loading siege gun weighing 95 long cwt.
 Since pontoon bridges would be constructed to support this gun, steam sappers were required to weigh less than the gun so that they would not overload the bridges.
 Steam sapper number one had a loading on the rear wheels less than this, and so was accepted.